 The following section will explain more about how the planning process works and how the Local Planning Authority will process your application.

-We have recently worked with an external publisher to create a Planning Guide which outlines the process.
+We have recently worked with an external publisher to create a Planning Guide Online which outlines the process.

 Please note, East Cambridgeshire is not responsible for any agreements between those companies advertising thier services in the guide and the publisher, and therefore we cannot accept liability for any dispute between the parties concerned.
 The Council makes no guarantee or provides any warranty in respect of the services or products which may be advertised in the guide.